Flow-Based Model

 Normalizing Flow

-A normalizing flow is transforms a simple distribution (generally a Unit Gaussian) into a complex, data-like distribution using a sequence of invertible and differentiable functions.
+A normalizing flow transforms a simple distribution (generally a Unit Gaussian) into a complex, data-like distribution using a sequence of invertible and differentiable functions.

-This is an idea that I saw Billy Zheng write about https://hongruizheng.com/2020/03/13/normalizing-flow.html
+This is an idea I saw Billy Zheng write about: https://hongruizheng.com/2020/03/13/normalizing-flow.html

 Resources